bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 March 6, 2004

 To reach Mount Mann, we took a more direct route than described in the Kananaskis Country Trail Guide, knocking off a couple of kilometres at the expense of doing a steeper hike.
-Using hip waders, Wayne, Dinah and I crossed at a shallow spot on Highwood River east of Cataract Creek.
-We then hiked along the east bank of the creek before finding a place to cross.
+Using hip waders, Wayne, Dinah and I crossed Highwood River at a shallow spot east of Cataract Creek.
+Then we hiked along the east bank of the creek before finding a place to cross.
 After a short climb, we summited Mount Mann.

 Most of the summit is treed.
 The views were decent but limited to the east.
 Hardly an exciting trip, but worthwhile when there is little else in the winter and High River runs shallow.